f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 If $\alpha=0$ we get the uniform case.

-Easy example are here Rank Based and proportional hier und da bla bla und hinter rank based noch was zu proportional schreiben
+Easy example are here Rank Based and proportional hier und da bla bla und hinter rank based noch was zu proportional schreiben.

+Expensive costs blib blab blub, sum tree und sortieren in quadratischer oder linearer Zeit.

+This distribution can be proportional to the TD-error $\delta$ e.g.
+$p_{i}=\delta + \epsilon$.
+With $\epsilon > 0$.

+Achieving this is very costly and isn't even better then other priority distributions.
+There are ideas to improve this.

 ## Rank based
 The experience should be drawn prioritized